 Program Description:

-The sessions vary in length, with different start and end dates – you choose which courses and sessions are best suited for you.
-There are three, four, or seven-week sessions, and you can combine sessions to stay from six to 10 weeks.
-With two locations to choose from, you can stay in one city or try both!
+The sessions are generally 3 weeks long, but there are also research options which can be 6 weeks long with different start and end dates – you choose which courses and sessions are best suited for you.
+You can study between 3 weeks to 2-months depending on your course selection.
+With two locations to choose from (Copenhagen, Denmark and Stockholm, Sweden), you can stay in one city or try both!

 *Contact UAlbany education abroad before applying if you want to study in Copenhagen AND Stockholm this summer.